-Shawn Hardister, Treasurer
+Shawn Hardister, Chair

 Kerry Parker became an active and engaged Atlanta Track Club member after participating in his first AJC Peachtree Road Race in 2009.
 He desires to share his passion for running to build a healthier and more fit community.
 Mr. Parker has over 20 years of experience in marketing, public relations and communications for the Southeast Permanente Medical Group, of Kaiser Permanente, the state's second largest medical group.
 He has extensive experience working with nonprofit organizations.
 He is a founding board member of the Atlanta Youth Project and currently serves as Chairman of the Board.
 He has served on the board of the Horizon Theater Company; the International Association of Business Communications, Atlanta Chapter; the Avondale Arts Alliance; and the Arts Festival of Atlanta.
 Mr. Parker ran varsity track at Auburn University and has since completed many races including the AJC Peachtree Road Race, the Atlanta Half Marathon and numerous triathlons.

 For the past 25 years, Brian has provided comprehensive investment and wealth management planning services to individuals, foundations, and corporations throughout the United States always being based in Atlanta and focusing most of his effort in Georgia.